tanaikech/goodls/README.md

   In this version, the URL obtained by this click is created, and the created URL is used for downloading it.

+<a name="v205"></a>

+- v2.0.5 (March 10, 2023)

+  1. From this version, when the API key is used, the large file is downloaded by the API key.
+Because the specification for downloading the shared large file is sometimes changed.
+When the API key is not used, the shared large file is downloaded by the current specification (v2.0.4).
+If the shared large file cannot be downloaded by the change of the specification on Google's side, please use the API key and test it again.
+The usage of goodls has not changed.

 [TOP](#top)